Microplastics in Water Bottles – How Dangerous is It?

 Microplastics may be part of the packaging itself — for example, if food or beverage companies use materials like polypropylene for their packaging that contain tiny pieces of plastic that break off over time as they’re used or handled.

-Mason’s research demonstrates that tap water, beer, and sea salt contain plastic pollution.
-She also discovered that the majority of microplastic in water bottles were pieces of polypropylene, a plastic-type used to produce water bottle tops.
+Mason’s research demonstrates that tap water, beer, and sea salt contain microplastics.
+She also discovered that the majority of microplastics in water bottles were pieces of polypropylene (PP), a plastic-type used to produce water bottle tops.
 This indicates that bottling the water was the primary source of plastic pollution.
 Another factor is the frequency with which consumers purchase bottled water.
 In the United States alone, 50 million plastic bottles are purchased annually.

 Related: 10 Benefits of Drinking Tap Water vs Bottled Water